lsst-ts/ts_mtaos/doc/closed-loop/closed-loop.rst

 1. **WAITING_IMAGE**: Idle, waiting for the next OODS event
 2. **PROCESSING**: Running wavefront estimation and OFC
-3. **WAITING_APPLY**: Waiting for the camera shutter to close before applying corrections
+3. **WAITING_APPLY**: In synchronous mode (the default), waits for an explicit ``issueCorrection`` command, then waits for the camera shutter to close before applying corrections.
+   In asynchronous mode, proceeds directly to waiting for the shutter.
 4. **ERROR**: A fatal error occurred; the loop has stopped

 The following diagram shows the detailed flow with all decision points, skip conditions, and fault states: